 Having unrealistic expectations is one reason that may contribute to the stress that caregivers face.
 Sometimes, caregivers may expect their loved one’s condition or mood to improve from their involvement in the care process.
-However, this may not be possible for individuals with progressive conditions such as Alzheimer’s or Parkinson’s.
+However, this may not be possible for individuals with progressive conditions such as dementia or Parkinson’s.

 Caregiver stress may also arise from external factors, such as a lack of support or pressure and expectations from family members.
 Sole caregivers may not have sufficient support for them to take breaks from caregiving.
 Other family members may also have unrealistic demands and expectations of the primary caregivers which add on to their stress.

 Many caregivers also have to juggle multiple commitments and responsibilities on top of caregiving.
 Working caregivers may not be able to care for their loved ones especially during their shift, while the sandwich generation has to take care of both their children and parents at the same time.

 Oftentimes, caregivers are so focused on the wellbeing of their loved ones that they don’t notice that it’s taking a toll on their own health.
 Here are some signs and symptoms that may indicate that you are experiencing caregiver stress or burnout.

 - Increased anxiety, depression, irritability and impatience

 - Lack of energy or constantly feeling exhausted, even after sleeping or taking a break

 - Neglecting your responsibilities and needs

 - Falling sick more often than before